PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tensor-count delta.
 The second occurrence retains the separate `terminal_affine_*` targets.
 Both summaries remain observation-only and no reconciliation branch consumes either result.

+Immediately before the first terminal affine count, the indexed dual-statistics InstanceNorm residual/add/resize owner has the last of three direct production calls.
+It returns one fixed counter and prunes only after a positive rewrite, so its raw result is complete mutation evidence.
+Strict characterization selects only that last direct call for a future `_pre_terminal_affine_instancenorm_dualstats_stats` assignment; the earlier direct and nested occurrences remain unchanged.